joneswack/conformal-predictions-from-scratch/README.md

 ## 📝 The Structure of this Repository

-The repository contains one Jupyter notebook per prediction method.
-One prediction method means one way to obtain predictive error bars.
+The repository contains one Jupyter notebook per conformal prediction method, i.e., one way to obtain predictive error bands.
 All notebooks are located in the *notebooks* folder and new notebooks will be added over time.

-Notebook Overview:

 ### 📈 Regression